The E.D. Story

 This engine came to me many years ago out of the blue in a multi-engine trade.
 I haven't run any extensive tests on it, although I should probably do so at some point.
 I only recall that on a fuel containing 15% nitro, it would up very impressively on a 7x4 prop when I last ran it some years ago.
 I'd love to know who reworked it so competently - could it have been a test "special" made up by Basil Miles, or could it even perhaps be an ex-Pete Wright motor?
 At this remove in time, there's probably no way of knowing......... unless some kind reader can offer a clue?!?

 The Racer was always sold as a diesel, but both glow-plug and spark ignition conversion kits were made available.
 Beginning in 1957, the engine even appeared in small numbers in an unadvertised green-headed reed valve version.
 It appears to have been this version which inspired the later 1.49 cc reed valve E.D.
-Fury.
+Fury, of which more below in its place.

 We noted previously that there is considerable uncertainty regarding the point at which Basil Miles assumed responsibility for E.D.’s engine development program.
 None of the designs up to the Mk.
 I Bee bear much if any relationship to Miles’ previous design work going back to the pre-war period, making it appear likely that these models were developed by the aforementioned Charlie Gray or some other unknown individual.